 One of the main features that Diaspora prides itself on is its decentralization.
 This is to do with its technical background: the platform consists of many different networks, known as pods.
 User data isn’t collected and stored centrally by the provider, instead the infrastructure is distributed by users themselves, with data carried by these so-called pods.
 If you have good technical know-how, you can actually operate your own pod, which essentially functions as a server.
 This means that you can be certain that your private data remains private and in your own hands.
 Less technically gifted users can use ‘open pods’ in the network instead.

-With a little over 60,000 new users joining in the past 6 months, Diaspora is certainly only a very small drop in the ocean compared to Facebook.
+With around 50,000 new users joining in the past 6 months, Diaspora is certainly only a very small drop in the ocean compared to Facebook.
 But its decentralized system and the control over your own data that comes with it makes Diaspora a definite option for users concerned about data protection.
 Lastly, Diaspora is completely ad-free.

 |✔ Secure alternative to Facebook||✘ Prior programming knowledge required for managing your own pod|